Flathead long-whiskered catfish

 - Medium to large characins that are too big to fit in its mouth - think silver dollars or big, deep-bodied tetras (Congo tetra sized and up).
 They cruise the midwater and usually ignore the catfish, and the cat mostly minds its own business if it is well fed.

 - Sturdy cichlids that are not psycho-territorial - severums, keyholes, smaller geophagus types.
-As long as everyone has space and you have lots of wood/cover, they tend to coexist fine.
+As long as everyone has space and you have lots of wood/cover, they generally coexist well together.

-- Bigger peaceful catfish as neighbors - things like pictus-size is too small, but larger doradids (talking catfish) or a calm pimelodid that is similar sized can work if the tank is big and you provide multiple caves.
+- Bigger peaceful catfish as neighbors - pictus-sized catfish may be too small, but larger doradids (talking catfish) or similarly sized calm pimelodids can coexist well if the tank is spacious and multiple hiding places are available.

 - Robust midwater schooling fish that can handle a semi-aggressive vibe - larger rainbowfish or larger barbs (like tinfoil barbs) if your tank is spacious.
 They are fast and not easily bullied, and they do not camp in the catfish's favorite spots.